Skip to main content

 From a neuroendocrinological perspective, the coercion inherent in many wellness programs can be understood as a chronic stressor that activates the hypothalamic-pituitary-adrenal (HPA) axis.
 The HPA axis is the body’s central stress response system.

-When faced with a perceived threat ∞ such as the risk of a or the forced disclosure of private health information ∞ the hypothalamus releases corticotropin-releasing hormone (CRH), which signals the pituitary gland to release adrenocorticotropic hormone (ACTH).
+When faced with a perceived threat ∞ such as the risk of a significant financial penalty or the forced disclosure of private health information ∞ the hypothalamus releases corticotropin-releasing hormone (CRH), which signals the pituitary gland to release adrenocorticotropic hormone (ACTH).
 ACTH, in turn, stimulates the adrenal glands to produce cortisol, the primary stress hormone.

 While this response is adaptive in the short term, chronic activation of the HPA axis can lead to a state of dysregulation with far-reaching consequences for an individual’s health.
 Sustained high levels of cortisol can disrupt metabolic function, suppress the immune system, and negatively impact cognitive function and mood.